Start a Fire Fighting & Safety Equipment Trading Business in Dubai

 Fire-rated doors, coatings, and passive fire protection materials

-The licence does not cover installation or maintenance services; those activities require separate technical or contracting licences.
-Traders who wish to offer after-sales support should explore a dual-activity licence structure.
+The license does not cover installation or maintenance services; those activities require separate technical or contracting licenses.
+Traders who wish to offer after-sales support should explore a dual-activity license structure.

 Setup Costs and Steps